ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 **`DELETE`.** The file is removed.

 **`MOVE`.** The file is moved into the `moveTo` directory.
-With `preserveSubDirs` set to `true`, the default, the file keeps its path relative to the listener's `path`.
-With `false`, the file is placed directly in `moveTo` under its own name, and files with the same name from different subdirectories collide there.
-On a non-recursive listener, `preserveSubDirs` has no effect.
-Directories missing on the destination path are created when the action runs; if they cannot be created, the action fails and is logged.
-If an entry with the destination name already exists, the move fails, the failure is logged, and the source file stays in place.
-If the computed destination is inside a recursively watched directory, the move fails and is logged.
+- With `preserveSubDirs` set to `true`, the default, the file keeps its path relative to the listener's `path`.
+On a non-recursive listener the flag has no effect.
+- With `false`, the file is placed directly in `moveTo` under its own name; files with the same name from different subdirectories collide there.
+- Directories missing on the destination path are created when the action runs.
+If they cannot be created, the action fails and is logged.
+- If an entry with the destination name already exists, the move fails, the failure is logged, and the source file stays in place.
+- If the computed destination is inside a recursively watched directory, the move fails and is logged.

 For example, the listener watches `/data/in` with `recursive: true`, and `/data/in/orders/2026/a.csv` is handled with `afterProcess: {moveTo: "/data/archive"}`.
 With `preserveSubDirs: true` the file ends at `/data/archive/orders/2026/a.csv`.
 With `preserveSubDirs: false` it ends at `/data/archive/a.csv`.

 **Paths.** The listener's `path`, the event's file path, and `moveTo` are resolved to absolute paths against the working directory. `moveTo` is not relative to the watched directory.
 For the attach-time checks, symbolic links in the listener's `path` and in `moveTo` are resolved first.
 The action uses the event's file path as delivered: links in parent directories are traversed, and a link as the final path component is skipped.

-**Attach-time checks.** Attaching a service fails with an error when the annotation is present on `onDelete`, when `moveTo` is empty, when `moveTo` exists and is not a directory, when `moveTo` is the watched directory, when the listener is recursive and `moveTo` is inside the watched directory, or when another service on the listener already configures an action for the same remote function.
-With `recursive: false`, a subdirectory of the watched directory such as `/data/in/processed` is a valid destination; creating it produces a create event for the directory, which invokes the remote function and skips the action.
+**Attach-time checks.** Attaching a service fails with an error when:
+- the annotation is present on `onDelete`;
+- `moveTo` is empty, or exists and is not a directory;
+- `moveTo` is the watched directory, or the listener is recursive and `moveTo` is inside it;
+- another service on the listener already configures an action for the same remote function.

+With `recursive: false`, a subdirectory of the watched directory such as `/data/in/processed` is a valid destination.
+Creating it produces a create event for the directory, which invokes the remote function and skips the action.

 **What is acted on.** Only regular files are acted on.
 Directories and symbolic links are skipped: a create event for a new subdirectory or for a link invokes the remote function but skips the action.
 The action acts on the regular file at the path when it runs, whether or not it is the file that produced the event.